 The Academy does not guarantee that all students will receive their first language choice.
 In some years there will be more interest in one or two of the languages than in the others.
-If a student does not receive his or her first choice, then the administration will assign the student to his or her second choice.
+If a student does not receive their first choice, then the administration will assign the student to their second choice.
 The timeliness of submitting the foreign language preference form can be a factor in language assignments.